Fire and rescue services

 You can enter Croatia without a visa in some cases.
 In other situations, you'll need to get a visa.

-The new European Entry/Exit System (EES) for all non-EU nationals, including Australians, travelling in or out of the Schengen Area has been delayed until 2025.
-A specific start date hasn't been announced.
+The new European Union's (EU) Entry/Exit System (EES) for registering all non-EU nationals, including Australians, travelling in or out of the Schengen area, has started.

-You'll need to do this on your first visit to the EU after the EES is introduced.
-If you visit the Schengen Area again within 3 years of creating your digital record, you'll only need to provide either your fingerprint or photograph at the border on entry and exit.
+If you revisit the Schengen area within 3 years of creating your digital record, you'll only need to provide either your fingerprint or photograph at the border on entry and exit.

 Entry and exit conditions can change at short notice.
-Contact the nearest embassy or consulate of Croatia for the latest details on entry requirements before you travel.
+Before you travel, contact the nearest embassy or consulate for details on entry requirements .

 More information:

-The currency of Croatia is the euro (EUR).
+Croatia's currency is the euro (EUR).

 If you're travelling to or from any non-EU country, declare cash of more than 10,000 euros or equivalent.
 This covers all forms of currency, not only cash.